openmv/qt-raspi/README.md

 # Qt 6 Cross-Compile for Raspberry Pi

-This repo contains Qt cross compiled for the Raspberry Pi (64-bit) which you can use to build a Qt appllication for the Rasberry Pi.
+This repo contains Qt cross compiled for the Raspberry Pi (64-bit) which you can use to build a Qt application for the Rasberry Pi.

 https://wiki.qt.io/Cross-Compile_Qt_6_for_Raspberry_Pi